 Yet, through this adaptation we also often learned what was important.
 When the temple no longer stood, we adopted prayer instead of sacrifice.
 We are the people of the book.
 When anti-Semitism was at its worst, we adopted the idea of a modern homeland in our ancestral lands.
 We birthed Israel, our homeland.When we are challenged or judged or questioned, we reflect, we renew, and, quite often, we change.
 And,we still need to be changing.

 We need to find better ways to incorporate women as equals into many of our communities.
-Do we still need ten minyan men to create a ritual community, as is still practiced by the Orthodox?
+Do we still need ten men to create a minyan (10 is the number required to say certain prayers), as is still practiced by the Orthodox?
 Even in congregations with women as rabbis, why do many of us continue to default to a male rabbi’s opinion over hers?
 Where are the girls in our haggadot (Passover ritual readings)?